Hutchinson Township, McLeod County, Minnesota

 Hutchinson Township is a township in McLeod County, Minnesota, United States.
-The population was 1,120 at the 2000 census.
+The population was 1,215 at the 2020 census.

+History

 When it was organized, Hutchinson took the name of its largest settlement: Hutchinson, Minnesota.

 Geography

+The township is in northern McLeod County, bordered to the north by Meeker County and to the southwest by Hutchinson, the largest city in McLeod County.